 - Shell and tube exchangers shall be located with channel end away from pipe ways to facilitate tube bundle removal.

-- For exchangers under drums or unit structures, where ever possible the channel end shall be clear of overhead structures for the handling of channel end by mobile equipment.
+- For exchangers under drums or unit structures, where ever possible the channel end shall be clear of overhead structures for the handling of the channel end by mobile equipment.

 - Heat exchangers containing flammable liquids above 260 C, or their auto-ignition temperature (if lower), shall not be located beneath other equipment.

-Fixing Location of Air-cooled Exchangers
+Fixing the Location of Air-cooled Exchangers

 - Process equipment shall not be located above or below air-cooled heat exchangers.